comsci-uwc-isak/unit-1-project-Irvinfang/README.md

 ```
 ### Script for summary for all
 Steps:
-1.Read the maincarfile.txt to find all of the car names, so that we can know all the license.txt files
+1. Read the maincarfile.txt to find all of the car names, so that we can know all the license.txt files
-2.Redo what we did in the summary.sh file
+2. Redo what we did in the summary.sh file
-3.Print out the name of the plate, and all the trips of that car to the user ( for every car )
+3. Print out the name of the plate, and all the trips of that car to the user ( for every car )
-4.Print out the sum of the distance traveled
+4. Print out the sum of the distance traveled
 ```.sh
 #!/bin/bash
 # This program gives the total distance traveled of all the cars in the db folder